aetiologicCanada/openosp_evidently_demo/README.md

 #Tail the logs
 docker-compose logs -f
 ```

-Decrypt the payload.
+Unless you have a valid sftp key, the process will fail at the sftp  statement.
+If you need to prove that the sftp works with a valid sftp key and userid, contact EVIDENTLY.

+If you have an account and sftp keys, and rsa keys, then decrypt the payload.
 Note that `chauffeur` only works if we are running the VPN.

 ```bash
 cd demo_testUser01